 The look of the DreamCloud Luxury mattress may be important to some people and not others.
 After all most of us will cover it up with a fitted sheet.
 So does it really matter how it looks?
 Well, yes and no.

-Thankfully, DreamCloud sell a cheap mattress protector here, for around £40, but this should really be thrown in for free in my opinion when spending so much on a mattress.
+Thankfully, DreamCloud sell a cheap mattress protector here, for around £45.60, and while they often give you free bedding sets, this should really be thrown in for free in my opinion when spending so much on a mattress.

-According to Trustpilot, the UK version of Dreamcloud is rated 4.2 out of 5.
-This compares reasonably well with other brands like Simba (4.3 / 5), Nectar Sleep (4.4 / 5) and Eve (4.2 / 5).
+According to Trustpilot, the UK version of Dreamcloud is rated 4.3 out of 5.
+This compares reasonably well with other brands like Simba (4.3 / 5), Nectar Sleep (4.4 / 5) and Emma (4.0 / 5).
 There isn’t a huge amount of variation in terms of the review websites and how they rate the bigger mattress brands.

 One thing I did notice about the reviews for DreamCloud are that they are “invited”.
 You can see below in the screenshot, next to the green stars, it says “Invited”.
 This means that DreamCloud – like other mattress brands too – are inviting their customers to add a review.
 Usually this is done under the guise of a chance of winning a refund, i.e. if you review us we will randomly select you for a refund.